 We donated computers to Baradzanwa Primary School taking the 270 learners and 9 teachers into the digital age.
 The donation is in alignment to new developments in the educational sector that promote the use of Information Communication Technologies a rarity in rural Zimbabwe.

-The Mutambi clinic is a health facility built by RZM Murowa and is now used as a referral centre by other clinics.
+The Mutambi Clinic is a health facility built by RZM Murowa and is now used as a referral centre by other clinics.
 The clinic was fully equipped, electrified with a solar system as back-up and supplied water.
 We assisted in the completion of a new maternity waiting room and supplied water to the building.
-RZM Murowa has completely refurbished Murowa health centre providing electricity, equipment, plumbing and supplies.
-To augment our contribution to ensuring our communities remain healthy we provide drugs for the clinic.
+RZM Murowa refurbished Murowa Health Centre providing electricity, equipment, plumbing and supplies.
+To augment our contribution to ensuring our communities remain healthy we provided drugs for the clinic.

 The youth continually face various challenges including dealing with the impacts of HIV and AIDS.
-To further strengthen the focus on youth awareness Murowa has provided multimedia equipment to the Murowa Youth Centre.
+To further strengthen the focus on youth awareness, RZM Murowa purchased multimedia equipment for the Murowa Youth Centre.

 Infrastructural development programs:

-Investing in community infrastructure has always been second nature for Murowa Diamonds.
+Investing in community infrastructure has always come as second nature for RZM Murowa.
 Our efforts to date include partnering with local and national government in the maintenance of community and urban roads.

-Other infrastructure development initiatives undertaken include the electrification of health centres and schools, water reticulation, bridge and road construction of the factory shell infrastructure.
+Other infrastructure development initiatives undertaken include the construction of Factory Shells, electrification of health centres and schools, water reticulation, bridge and road construction.

-In 2016 we handed over Jimu Bridge to the community and a year later completed the construction of Mhike Pipe Drift Bridge across the Muchekwachekwa River.
-Both projects created the much needed employment for over 150 members from the surrounding community.
-The bridges enable safer passage and access for not only ourselves but for students and community members during rainy season.
+In 2016 we handed over Jimu Bridge to the community and a year later in 2017, completed the construction of Mhike Pipe Drift Bridge across the Muchekwachekwa River.
+Both projects created the much needed employment for over 150 community members.
+The bridges enable safer passage and access for not only ourselves but for students and community members during the rainy season.

 Water is a precious resource for local farming families, especially in the arid climate experienced in our area.
 Communities need clean water for drinking, sanitation and other essential needs such as developing micro-irrigation projects.

-The company has constructed and rehabilitated boreholes and has provided water to schools, clinics and other amenities.
-Under the community micro-irrigation programme, RZM Murowa has been able to source additional water sources with systems designed to minimize water waste.
+The Company has constructed and rehabilitated boreholes and has provided water to schools, clinics and other amenities.
+Under the community micro-irrigation programme, RZM Murowa has been able to provide additional water sources with systems designed to minimize water waste.
+The desilting of community dams has helped to increase water holding capacities of inland dams and weirs.
 The supply of water facilitates flourishing market gardens and crop production in our communities.

 Local economic development